offbynull/learn/Math/input/input.md

                     5
 ```

-Greater than_REL is typically represented using the infix operator >.
+Greater than is typically represented using the infix operator >.
 The above example would be represented as 8>5.

-The output of a greater than_REL operation is either true or false: true when the first number has more items and false when it doesn't.
+The output of a greater than operation is either true or false: true when the first number has more items and false when it doesn't.
 For example, ...
 * 8 > 5 is true because the first number (8) has more items.
 * 5 > 5 is false because the first number (5) doesn't have more items.

-When using words, greater than_REL is typically represented using the following syntax:
+When using words, greater than is typically represented using the following syntax:

-* greater than_REL -- e.g. 8 is greater than_REL 5
+* greater than -- e.g. 8 is greater than 5
-* `{bm} larger than/(larger than)_REL/i` -- e.g. 8 is larger than_REL 5
+* larger than -- e.g. 8 is larger than 5
-* `{bm} more than/(more than)_REL/i` -- e.g. 8 is more than_REL 5
+* more than -- e.g. 8 is more than 5

-`{bm} Greater than or equal` is common shorthand to compare if a number is greater than_REL or equal to some other number.
+Greater than or equal is common shorthand to compare if a number is greater than or equal to some other number.
 It's typically represented using the infix operator ≥ or >=.
 For example...

 * 8 ≥ 5 is true because the first number (8) has more items.
 * 5 ≥ 5 is true because the first number (5) has equal items.